cu-mkp/sandbox/docs/fa21_lin+sundar_danli+anusha_final-project_regimens-remedies.md

 # Regimens, Recipes, and Remedies: Understanding the ‘Cosmetic’ in Early Modern Europe

-> Danli Lin and Anusha Sundar
+Danli Lin and Anusha Sundar

+Fall 2021, Making and Knowing in Early Modern Europe: Hands-On History

 ## Introduction